 The tour of Humboldt Penguin Reserve yesterday was amazing!
-The coast was overcast but we saw so many animals it was almost unbelievable.
+Even though it was overcast along the coast, we saw an unbelievable number of animals!
 Our group of 16 was eclectic with seven Germans, a woman from the Netherlands, a Peruvian couple, a Colombian, four Chileans, and me.
 Commentary from our Chilean guide, Jorge, was excellent.

 The drive from La Serena north to the isolated fishing village of Punta de Choros took two hours each way.
-Half of the drive was through the desert on rough, rocky back roads where four-wheel drive was essential.
+The route was through the desert on rough, rocky back roads where four-wheel drive was essential.

 Three small islands – Chañaral, Damas, and Choro – form the natural complex known as Humboldt Penguin National Reserve.
 The location is stunning with white-sand beaches, caves, unusual rock formations, a variety of animals and exotic birds, interesting indigenous vegetation, and radiant turquoise water.